-Walk through the doors of Ashtanga Yoga Victoria, and feel at home: this is your space.
-We welcome all ages and abilities, fostering a safe space where you can practice with the support of your teachers and peers.
+Walk up the stairs of Ashtanga Yoga Victoria, and feel at home: this is your space.
+We are an inclusive community welcoming all ages, genders, abilities and body types.
+We foster a safe space where you can practice with the support of your teachers and peers.
 We listen and guide your every posture.
-Physical, mental and spiritual, this is where you’re supported to make magic happen.
+Physically, mentally and spiritually, this is where you’re supported to make magic happen.

 Meet your teachers

 Arielle is the lead teacher and former owner of Ashtanga Yoga Victoria.
 After completing a degree in Exercise Science, Arielle spent 15 years training professional athletes, running fitness centers and leading a yoga school in Asia.
 She says balancing her life as a studio owner, yoga teacher, teacher trainer, international presenter and mom of twins, has been made possible by the clarity, discipline and stamina gained through 15 years as a dedicated Ashtanga Yoga practitioner.
 Arielle has seen the system help thousands of students and knows it has the ability to make a positive change in people when practiced consistently and intelligently with self-compassion.

 She has been blessed with the opportunity to spend significant time of study over 18 years with senior teachers Richard Freeman, Paul Dallaghan and Sri OP Tiwari and has made several trips to Mysore, India, the source of Ashtanga Yoga to practice with Paramaguru R. Sharath Jois.
 Because of that, her teaching is a clear example of East meets West.
 She highly regards tradition and respects the roots of practice and the true purpose of yoga as a tool of self-understanding.
 At the same time, she applies latest scientific understandings of human function and what is practical for the modern student of yoga.